 Katelan Bowden, soprano

-is a coloratura from Davis, CA. A graduate of UC Davis, Bowden career spans over two decades in opera, choral, lieder, Baroque, and beyond.
-She's sung at such prestigious venues as Carnegie Hall and Lincoln Center, with New York Lyric Opera, Opera San Jose, Phoenix Opera and more.
+is a coloratura from Davis, CA. A graduate of UC Davis, Bowden, her career spans over two decades in opera, choral, lieder, Baroque, and beyond.
+She's sung at such prestigious venues as Carnegie Hall and Lincoln Center, with New York Lyric Opera, Opera San Jose, and Phoenix Opera.
 She sings regularly with San Francisco Symphony Chorus, and has performed with Capella SF, Marin Baroque, Apollo Arts, Sacramento Opera Chorus, Camerata Chorus, and Contra Costa Children’s Chorus.

 John Kendall Bailey, bass